 Openness about sex and sexuality was a hallmark of Weimar cinema, as in, for example, Pandora’s Box.
-Leontine Sagan’s cult classic was one of the first to feature lesbian themes prominently,...
+Leontine Sagan’s cult classic was one of the first to feature lesbian themes prominently, and...
 Read More

 This screening will be introduced by Stefan Drößler, Director of the Munich Film Museum – who will be taking part in a Discussion of Weimar Cinema on August 27th at 14.00.
 Click here for more information.

-Whether placing actresses such as Marlene Dietrich, Ossi Oswalda, or Lilian Harvey at the centre of particular stories, or offering opportunities behind the camera to directors such as Marie Harder, Leontine...
+Whether placing actresses such as Marlene Dietrich, Ossi Oswalda, or Lilian Harvey at the centre of particular stories, or offering opportunities behind the camera to directors such as Marie Harder, Leontine Sagan...
 Read More

 The only one of three films directed by and starring Paul Wegener concerning the Golem, a figure from Jewish folklore, to have survived, this is, along with The Cabinet Of Dr. Caligari (Robert Wiene, 1920), one of the key works...
 Read More